 Definition of PERSONAL REPRESENTATIVE: A personal representative is a person who has received letters to administer the estate of a decedent.
 (New York Estates, Powers & Trusts Law §1-2.13)

 Plain English translation: A personal representative is typically the person appointed to be in charge of a decedent’s estate.
 A personal representative is generally considered either an executor (if the decedent died with a will) or an administrator (if the decedent died without a will).

-Upon appointment, a personal representative will receive either letters testamentary (if the decedent died with a will) or letters of administration (if the decedent died without a will) from the Surrogate’s Court.
-These letters will grant the personal representative the power to gather and administer the property of the decedent.
+Upon appointment, a personal representative typically receives either letters testamentary (if the decedent died with a will) or letters of administration (if the decedent died without a will) from the Surrogate’s Court.
+These letters will grant the personal representative the power to administer the decedent's property.

 Do You Need The Help Of An Estate & Trust Litigation Attorney In The New York Metro Area?